 Joel’s system is based on there being five main types of tweets we all post:

 To get this system to work for you, choose what will be your staple tweet from the above list, then work out a good ratio for your feed.
 Depending on how often you tweet, 4:1 might be a good place to start.

 I am trying this for myself with a 3:1 ratio of links to other content.
 I schedule four posts each day into my Buffer, so it makes it easy to plan ahead to keep my sharing in line with my ratio.

 What other advanced Twitter tips have you learned?

 I’m sure there are many more Twitter tips that could be helpful for those who are looking to get more out of the social network.
 The 14 listed here are a starting point.
 Hopefully you can find one or two to try for yourself.

 What Twitter tips have you found most helpful?
 I’d love to hear your thoughts in the comments.

 P.S.
-If you liked this post, you might also like Twitter Tips for Beginners: Everything I Wish I Knew About Twitter When I Started and 7 Big, Recent Twitter Changes You Should Know About to Optimize Your Tweeting.
+If you liked this post, you might also like Twitter Tips for Beginners: Everything I Wish I Knew About Twitter When I Started and How the Twitter Timeline Works (and 6 Simple Tactics to Increase Your Reach).